1930 FIFA World Cup: Participants

 The first World Cup was the only one without qualification.
 Every country affiliated with FIFA was invited to compete and given a deadline of 28 February 1930 to accept.
 The competition was originally planned as a 16-team knockout tournament with a potential second division if enough teams entered; however, the number of teams failed to reach 16, so there were no qualifications.
 Plenty of interest was shown by nations in the Americas; Argentina, Brazil, Bolivia, Chile, Mexico, Paraguay, Peru and the United States all entered.
 A total of seven South American teams participated, more than in any subsequent World Cup Finals.
-However, because of the long, costly trip by ship across the Atlantic Ocean and the length of absence required for players, very few European teams were inclined to take part as the effects of the Great Depression set in across the continent.
-Some refused to countenance travel to South America in any circumstances, and no European entries were received before the February deadline.
+However, because of the long, costly trip by ship across the Atlantic Ocean and the length of absence required for players, very few European teams were inclined to take part as the effects of the Great Depression set in across the continent. and no European entries were received before the February deadline.
 In an attempt to gain some European participation, the Uruguayan Football Association sent a letter of invitation to The Football Association, even though the British Home Nations (England, Northern Ireland, Scotland and Wales) had resigned from FIFA at the time.
 This was rejected by the FA Committee on 18 November 1929.
-Out of the two Asian countries affiliated to FIFA at the time, Japan and Siam (modern-day Thailand), neither elected to enter the competition, while Egypt, the lone African team to enter, was delayed due to a storm in the Mediterranean, and the ship intended to take them to Uruguay departed without them.
+Out of the two Asian countries affiliated to FIFA at the time, Japan and Siam (modern-day Thailand), neither elected to enter the competition, while Egypt, the lone African team to enter, was delayed by a storm in the Mediterranean, and the ship intended to take them to Uruguay departed without them.

 Two months before the start of the tournament, no team from Europe had officially entered.
-FIFA president Rimet intervened and four European teams eventually made the trip by sea: Belgium, France, Romania and Yugoslavia.
+FIFA president Rimet and Uruguayan diplomat Enrique Buero intervened and four European teams eventually made the trip by sea: Belgium, France, Romania and Yugoslavia.
 The Romanians, managed by Constantin Rădulescu and coached by their captain Rudolf Wetzer and Octav Luchide, entered the competition following the intervention of the newly crowned King Carol II.
 He selected the squad personally and negotiated with employers to ensure that the players would still have jobs upon their return.
 The French entered at the personal intervention of Rimet, but neither France's star defender Manuel Anatol nor the team's regular coach Gaston Barreau could be persuaded to make the trip.
 The Belgians participated at the instigation of German-Belgian FIFA vice-president Rodolphe Seeldrayers.

 We were 15 days on the ship Conte Verde getting out there.
-We embarked from Villefranche-sur-Mer in the company of the Belgians and the Yugoslavians.
+We embarked from Villefranche-sur-Mer in the company of the Belgians and the Yugoslavs.
 We did our basic exercises down below and our training on deck.
 The coach never spoke about tactics at all ...